UniversalDependencies/docs/_en/dep/acl-relcl.md

 Free relatives are subtly different from **interrogative clauses**, where the WH-word making it interrogative is inside the clause.
 Verbs such as *wonder*, *know*, and *tell* license interrogative complement clauses (including ones beginning with *whether*).
+With verbs like *know* and *tell* that license either a complement clauses or a direct object, disambiguating between the two types of WH-complements can be difficult.

 According to *CGEL* (Huddleston and Pullum 2002, pp. 1070–1079), in contrast to interrogative clauses, free relatives
 - are always finite;
 - are never marked by *whether*;